-It is essential that we acknowledge the superlative work of all who have contributed to the success of the GINA program, and the many people who have participated in it; in particular, the outstanding and dedicated work of Drs Suzanne Hurd as Scientific Director and Claude Lenfant as Executive Director over the many years since GINA was first established, until their retirement in December 2015.
+We acknowledge the superlative work of all who have contributed to the success of the GINA program, and the many people who have participated in it.
+In particular, we recognize the outstanding and dedicated work of Drs Suzanne Hurd as Scientific Director and Claude Lenfant as Executive Director over the many years since GINA was first established, until their retirement in 2015.
 Through their tireless contributions, Dr Hurd and Dr Lenfant fostered and facilitated the development of GINA.
-In January 2016, we were delighted to welcome Ms Rebecca Decker, BS, MSJ, as the new Program Director for GINA and GOLD, and we appreciate the commitment and skills that she has brought to this demanding role.
+In 2016, we were delighted to welcome Ms Rebecca Decker, BS, MSJ, as the Program Director (now Executive Director) for GINA, and we appreciate the commitment and skills that she has brought to this demanding role.

-The work of GINA is now supported only by income generated from the sale of materials based on the report.
 The members of the GINA Committees are solely responsible for the statements and conclusions presented in this publication.
-They receive no honoraria or expenses to attend the scientific review meetings, nor for the many hours spent reviewing the literature and contributing substantively to the writing of the report.
+They receive no honoraria or reimbursement of expenses for their, many hours of work in reviewing evidence or attending meetings.
+The GINA Advocates and Assembly, dedicated asthma care experts from many countries, work with the Science Committee, the Board of Directors and the Dissemination and Implementation Committee to promote international collaboration and dissemination of information about asthma.